a16z/a16z-contracts/README.md

 }
 ```

+You can now call `MyContract.getLicense()` to see the license used.

 ### `licenses/CantBeEvil.sol`
 This contract is mean't to be inherited by NFT contracts and any contract that wishes to expose the `getLicense` method.